flysand7/essence-os/help/Source Map.md

 	- `uefi_compile.sh` Compiles the UEFI boot loader.
 	- `uefi_to_device.sh` Formats a real device to use the UEFI boot loader.
 	- `api_table.ini` A list of all the functions exposed by the API, and their corresponding ordinals.
 Managed by `header_generator.c`.
 	- `test.txt` A file containing a few traps that might be mangled by source control or compression utilities.
-Verified by `start.sh` to ensure that the source is as we'd expect.
+Verified by `start.script` to ensure that the source is as we'd expect.
+	- `script.c` The scripting engine.
+Executes ".script" files.
+	- `get_source.script` A script to download and extract source packages.
+	- `start.script` A script to setup the build environment.
+Hopefully one day this'll replace `build.c`.